-In 2001, Peto and Lopez estimated that if prevailing smoking patterns persisted, tobacco would kill about a billion people this century.
-About 40% of the world's cigarettes are consumed in China, almost entirely by men, and smoking already causes around 20% of all deaths in middle-age in Chinese men.
-Worldwide, people with low incomes disproportionately experience the health and economic consequences of tobacco, with smoking accounting for about half the differences in mortality risk between men of lower and higher social strata.

-To reduce tobacco-attributed mortality by 2050, the key goal is smoking cessation among current smokers; avoidance of initiation will help to reduce mortality predominantly in the second half of this century.
-The benefits of cessation emerge surprisingly quickly: smokers who quit before age 40 years avoid more than 90% of the excess mortality risk during their next few decades of life compared with those who continue to smoke.
-However, cessation rates are low in several countries with large populations, including China, India, Indonesia, Russia, and several countries in central Europe, such as Hungary and Poland.
+In 2001, Peto and Lopez estimated that if prevailing smoking patterns persisted, tobacco would kill about a billion people this century.202 About 40% of the world's 10 cigarettes are consumed in China, almost entirely by men, and smoking already causes around 20% of all deaths in middle-age in Chinese men.203 Worldwide, people with low incomes disproportionately experience the health and economic consequences of tobacco,204 with smoking 15 2019 report, the Taskforce on Fiscal Health Policy noted accounting for about half the differences in mortality risk between men of lower and higher social strata.^{205,206} believe that tobacco is the new tobacco.
+Smoking remains 1 predominantly in the second half of this century.
+The benefits of cessation emerge surprisingly quickly: smokers who quit before age 40 years avoid more than 90% of the excess mortality risk during their next few smoke.205 However, cessation rates are low in several countries with large populations, including China, India, Indonesia, Russia, and several countries in central Europe, such as Hungary and Poland.205